 The University of Tokyo

-Outline India conducted an RCT with IT entrepreneurs on behalf of the University of Tokyo to gauge the impact of providing reminders about goal setting, on the performance and output of their startups.
+Outline India conducted an RCT with IT entrepreneurs on behalf of the University of Tokyo to gauge the impact of providing reminders about goal setting on the performance and output of their startups.

 Using principles of game theory and behavioural economics, the randomized control trial comprised a series of experiments administered to the test group in order to assess the entrepreneurial skills of micro and small-scale entrepreneurs.

 Following the baseline evaluation conducted by Outline India, the University of Tokyo hosted workshops on Business Management Diagnostic Test (BMDT), whereupon participants were asked to set goals and KPIs, (Key Performance Indicators) to be followed for one year.
-An RCT of quarterly reminder interventions, applied to the micro-entrepreneurs with reminder calls made for all the treatment groups, and observation methods used for two treatments groups.
+An RCT of quarterly reminder interventions, applied to the micro-entrepreneurs with reminder calls made for all the treatment groups, and observation methods used for two treatment groups.